briandrum/codes.forchagrin.com/_chapters/chapter-1151-riparian-buffer-regulations.md

 ## 1151.01   Intent

-In addition to the applicable provisions stated in [Section 1105.03][CF Section 1105.03], it is the intent of these regulations to achieve the following
+In addition to the applicable provisions stated in [Section 1105.03][CFCO 1105.03], it is the intent of these regulations to achieve the following
 objectives: